pauloney/bpm/README.md

-File for the Additional material fr BPM for Springer-Verlag.
+File for the Additional material for BPM for Springer-Verlag.